 - Missed deadlines: Career Center will make repeated efforts to contact employers who miss on-campus recruiting deadlines.
 However, should the employer fail to acknowledge reminder calls or emails, the Career Center reserves the right to determine whether to change the schedule from pre-select to qualified open or to cancel the interview schedule.

 - Schedule timing: Employers should consider travel implications before interview schedules are finalized—or at least before student sign-up begins—to minimize conflicts on the interview date.
 The Career Center will gladly accommodate employers’ schedule preferences when stated in advance.
-Please note that all interviews (and tests) should be planned to start no earlier than 8:30 a.m. conclude by close of business at 5 p.m.
+Please note that all interviews (and tests) should be planned to start no earlier than 8:30 a.m. and conclude by close of business at 5 p.m.

 - Intern housing: Co-op and intern employers should clearly specify the nature of any housing or relocation assistance in their interview information and company profile.